AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/airdrop-campaign.md

 Merkl makes airdropping tokens to your community simple and efficient!

 **Important Note:** Merkl applies a fee of 0.5%.
-Therefore, if the total amount of tokens to be airdropped in your JSON file sums up to 100,000, then 100,000 will be distributed to the recipients and a fee will be applied on top of it.
+Therefore, if the total amount of tokens to be airdropped in your JSON file sums up to 100,000, then 100,000 will be distributed to the recipients, and a fee will be applied on top of it.
 To ensure that 100,000 tokens reach your users, you need to provide 100,502.512563 tokens (100,000 / (1 - 0.5%)).

+Our frontend will automatically calculate the correct amount for you.

+If you prefer to have exactly 100,000 tokens leave your wallet, then the sum of the amounts in your JSON file should be 99,500 tokens (100,000 * (1 - 0.5%)).

+**TLDR:** If you want to distribute X tokens, the sum of all tokens in your JSON file should equal X * 0.995.

 **Step-by-Step Process:**